stratdev3/SimpleW/documentation/simplew/docs/guide/principal.md

 - `"admin"` means the principal must be in the `admin` role
 - `"admin,manager"` means `admin OR manager`
-- multiple `[RequireRole(...)]` attributes can be combined on the same handler and are evaluated independently by middleware
+- multiple `[RequireRole(...)]` attributes describe separate requirements

 Those attributes are declarative only.
 They do not authenticate the request by themselves.
-Instead, modules and middlewares such as `SimpleW.Service.Jwt` or your own custom middleware read them through `session.Metadata`.
+Modules such as `SimpleW.Service.Jwt`, or your own middleware, read them through `session.Metadata` and enforce them.

 Example: